Seshadri-type constants and Newton-Okounkov bodies for non-positive at infinity valuations of Hirzebruch surfaces: Newton-Okounkov bodies of non-positive at infinity valuations

 Finally, we prove the claim for the divisor $D_{t_2}$.
 By \cite[Proposition 3.3 and Theorem 3.6]{GalMonMor}, $P_{D_{t_2}}$ is nef and orthogonal to each component of $N_{D_{t_2}}$.
 As well, it follows from Lemma \ref{Lemma_Ntdeterminesmatrixnegativedefinite_casoespecial} that the intersection matrix determined by the components of $N_{D_{t_2}}$ is negative definite.
 To conclude, summing the following two expressions:

 and

-and taking into account that $\tilde{F}_1\sim F^*-\sum_{i=1}^{i_{F_1}}E_i^*,$ where $i_{F_1}$ indicates the last point in the configuration of infinitely near points $\mathcal{C}_\nu$ of the valuation $\nu$ through which the strict transform of $F_1$ goes, we get $D_{t_2}\sim P_{D_{t_2}}+N_{D_{t_2}}$, which completes the proof. \end{proof}
+and taking into account that $\tilde{F}_1\sim F^*-\sum_{i=1}^{i_{F_1}}E_i^*,$ where $i_{F_1}$ indicates the last point in the configuration of infinitely near points $\mathcal{C}_{\nu_r}$ of the valuation $\nu_r$ through which the strict transform of $F_1$ goes, we get $D_{t_2}\sim P_{D_{t_2}}+N_{D_{t_2}}$, which completes the proof. \end{proof}

-Next, we are going to state the main result in this subsection.
-Recall that $D\sim aF+bM$ denotes a big and nef divisor on $\mathbb{F}_\delta$ and $\nu$ a special exceptional curve valuation which is non-positive at infinity and non-minimal with respect to $D$ whose first component is $\nu_r$.
-According with \cite[Theorem 6.4]{LazMus}, by Remark \ref{Remark_muequalmupico}, the Newton-Okounkov body $\Delta_\nu(D)$ coincides with the set
+Next, we are going to state the main results in this subsection.
+Recall that $\nu$ is a special exceptional curve valuation whose first component is $\nu_r,$ which is non-positive at infinity and non-minimal with respect to a big divisor $D\sim aF+bM$.

+Our results determine the coordinates of the vertices of the Newton-Okounkov bodies $\Delta_\nu(D).$ We divide our study in three cases.